 The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

-We know that the students who take part in Third Space Learning’s online one to one tuition lessons make better progress when they use metacognitive strategies to engage with their learning and take ownership of it; understanding what they are learning, why and what steps they need to take to strengthen and improve.
-It’s for this reason that our extensive tutor training programme includes training on embedding and teaching metacognitive strategies to develop autonomous pupils who are able to reflect on and adapt their approaches.
+We know that the students who take part in Third Space Learning’s online one to one tuition lessons make better progress when they use metacognitive strategies and metacognitive processes to engage with their learning.
+It helps them to take ownership of the learning experiences and understand what they are learning, why and what steps they need to take to strengthen and improve.

 What is metacognition?

-Metacognition is the ability to examine the process of thoughts and feelings.
+Metacognition is the ability to examine thought processes and feelings.
 This ability encourages learners to understand how they learn best.
-It also helps them to develop self-awareness skills that will help them in the future.
+It also helps them to develop self-awareness skills and behaviours that will help them through primary and secondary or high school and beyond.

 In short, metacognition is the process of thinking about your own thinking and learning.
 It differs from normal thought because it is intentional